Financing a mobile home

 You won’t need much to get started, but once you’re ready to make a formal application, you’ll need to come prepared with documents that prove your identity, income, assets, debts and creditworthiness.

-Next steps to homeownership
+Next steps to owning a mobile home

 As you can see, potential buyers have many ways to finance a mobile home.
 But remember, just because you are borrowing less money than you would need to buy a traditional home doesn’t mean you can slack off with your qualifications.